-All the GTIN Allocation Rules described in section 4; in addition, the GTIN-14 is valid for trade item groupings only when the trade item contained is a mixed assortment of two or more different trade items.
+All the GTIN rules described in section $\underline{4}$; in addition, the GTIN-14 is valid for trade item groupings only when the trade item contained is a mixed assortment of two or more different trade items.

-Symbols from the EAN/UPC symbology family (UPC-A, UPC-E, and EAN-13) may be used to encode the GTIN-12 or GTIN-13 of the trade item grouping.
-The system recognises this element string by the symbology identifier ]EO.

-ITF-14 symbols may be used on trade item groupings where printing conditions require the application of a less demanding symbology.
-ITF-14 symbols can encode the GTIN-12, GTIN-13, or GTIN-14 of the item.
-The system recognises this element string by the symbology identifier ]I1 and the number of digits decoded (14).

-A GS1-128 barcode or GS1 DataBar barcode (\) with Application Identifier (01) may be used to encode a GTIN-12, GTIN-13, or GTIN-14 that identifies the trade item if the printing conditions allow.
+- Symbols from the EAN/UPC symbology family (UPC-A, UPC-E, and EAN-13) may be used to encode the GTIN-12 or GTIN-13 of the trade item grouping. - ITF-14 symbols may be used on trade item groupings where printing conditions require the application of a less demanding symbology.
+ITF-14 symbols can encode the GTIN-12, GTIN-13, or GTIN-14 of the item. - A GS1-128 barcode or GS1 DataBar barcode with GS1 Application Identifier (01) may be used to encode a GTIN-12, GTIN-13, or GTIN-14 that identifies the trade item if the printing conditions allow.
 The choice of one of these symbologies is particularly relevant if there is a need to encode attribute information in addition to the identification number.
-The system recognises this element string by the symbology identifier (]C1 for GS1-128, ]e0 for GS1 DataBar) and the Application Identifier.